#5 Niche? No thanks

 In other words:

-World-class problem solvers have a much broader understanding of many domains and, more importantly, the core concepts that drive them.
+World-class problem solvers have a much broader understanding of many domains.
+More importantly, they recognize and understand the core concepts that drive them.

 If you want to get ahead in the short term and fall behind later: niche down hard.